VundleVim/Vundle.vim/README.md

 ## Why
 [Vundle] allows to:

-- keep track and configure your scripts right in <code>.vimrc</code>
+- keep track and configure your scripts right in `.vimrc`
 - install configured scripts (aka bundle)
-- manage runtime path of your installed scripts so you don't have to
 - search [all available vim scripts] by name
-- clean up from unused scripts
+- clean unused scripts up

+Also as a bonus [Vundle]:

+- manages runtime path of your installed scripts
+- regenerates helptag atomatically

 [Vundle] takes advantage of [vim-scripts.org](http://vim-scripts.org) in order to install/search [all available vim scripts]